zone-eu/zonemta-wildduck/README.md

 European Union Public License 1.1 ([details](http://ec.europa.eu/idabc/eupl.html)) or later.

-> `zonemta-wildduck` module is part of the Zone Mail Suite (ZMS).
+> `@zone-eu/zonemta-wildduck` module is part of the Zone Mail Suite (ZMS).
 Suite of programs and modules for an efficient, fast and modern email server.

 Copyright (c) 2024 Zone Media OÜ